-The Washington College of Law strives to maximize the number and percentage of full-time faculty in tenure-line appointments.
+The Washington College of Law strives to maximize the number and percentage of full-time faculty in tenured and tenure-track appointments.

-TENURE-LINE FACULTY
+TENURED AND TENURE-TRACK FACULTY

-8. Professional Obligations of Tenure-Line Faculty
+8. Professional Obligations of Tenured and Tenure-Track Faculty a.

-a.
 Professional Obligations

-Tenure-line faculty members must meet the criteria for teaching, scholarship, and service as described in General Criteria for Evaluation of Faculty in section 12 of this Manual.
+Tenured and tenure-track faculty members must meet the criteria for teaching, scholarship, and service as described in General Criteria for Evaluation of Faculty in section 12 of this Manual.
 A faculty member's professional relationship with the Washington College of Law continues during periods in which classes are not in session in such areas as preparation of courses, participation in professional development, reading and grading of examinations and other written work, and field components of courses.